-The two year course is structured as follows:
+The two-year course is structured as follows:

-Pre-season Induction Weekend with mentoring and coaching
+Pre-season Induction Weekend with mentoring and coaching.

-To be confirmed; End of season mentoring and coaching.
+(To be confirmed) End-of-season mentoring and coaching.
 Review of the course.

 Similar to year 1 covering alternative coaching topics, with additional improvements from the year 1 review.

-An annual mid season match play weekend is intended to reinforce whatever learning points are raised.
+The mentored match-play weekend is intended to reinforce whatever learning points are raised.

 The format and content vary according to the needs of the squad.